-Itching of the skin, which can occur on the face, is a sign of sunburn, excessively dry skin, or eczema or psoriasis.
+Itching of the skin, which can occur on the face, is a sign of sunburn, very dry skin, or eczema or psoriasis.

-Itchy skin is not only uncomfortable but also causes skin damage, and can be caused by many reasons.
+Itchy skin is not only uncomfortable but also causes damage to the skin, and can be caused by many reasons.
 Below are skin diseases that cause itching and how to treat them.

 Dry skin

-Dry skin causes roughness, flaking, and itching, but no rash.
-This condition can occur anywhere on the body, and dry skin and itching on the face are more likely to occur in cold, dry weather.
+Dry skin causes roughness, flaking, itching, but no rash.
+This condition can occur anywhere on the body, dry skin and itching on the face are more likely in cold, dry weather.

-To remedy this, use a gentle cleanser and moisturizer that contains ceramides.
-These help strengthen and restore the skin barrier, preventing transepidermal water loss.
+To remedy this, use a gentle cleanser and moisturizer containing ceramides.
+These help strengthen and restore the skin barrier, thereby preventing transepidermal water loss.

 Eczema

 Eczema is a chronic non-contagious skin disease, related to genetic factors, constitution, and contact substances.
 The disease causes lesions on the skin that are dry, red, and itchy.
-There are many types of eczema such as nummular eczema, contact eczema, and atopic eczema, which can appear in episodes, persistent, or recurrent.
+Eczema has many types such as nummular eczema, contact eczema, atopic eczema, which can appear in episodes, persistent or recurrent.

 Seborrheic dermatitis

 Seborrheic dermatitis appears in oily areas of the skin such as the T-zone (nose, forehead), behind the ears, eyebrows, neck and chest.
-Some symptoms include pinkish-red rash, scaly surface, greasy, itchy.
+Some manifestations include pinkish-red rash, scaly, greasy, itchy surface.
 According to the American Academy of Dermatology (AAD), anyone can be affected, but this condition occurs more in people over 50, especially men and people with dark skin.

 Contact dermatitis

-If your skin is itchy and has a red rash that appears after using a new cleanser, soap, lotion, or cosmetic, you may have contact dermatitis.
+If your skin is itchy and has a red rash that appears after using a new cleanser, soap, lotion, or cosmetic product, you may have contact dermatitis.
 It usually clears up within a few days to a few weeks of avoiding the irritant.
-In the meantime, you can apply cool compresses for 10 to 15 minutes at a time to relieve the itch or use a moisturizer.
+During this time, you can apply a cool compress for 10-15 minutes at a time to relieve the itching or use a moisturizer.

 Itchy skin causes redness and scratches when scratched.
 Photo: Freepik